-Apps boost employee engagement and productivity.
-In addition to being incredibly convenient, apps are faster and more accurate than alternative methods for HR processes.
+Apps boost employee performance and productivity.
+In addition to being incredibly convenient, apps are faster and more accurate than alternative methods for HR management.

-Some specific ways to apply a mobile app to your HR department include:
+Some specific ways to apply a mobile app to your HR processes include:

 - Training and onboarding

 The possibilities and opportunities here are limitless.
 You can build apps for human capital management, applicant tracking systems, and more.
 A mobile app can save you money, improve inefficiencies, and make your employees happier.